Dynatrace/openkit-java/README.md

 ### Key-Value Pairs

-For an `Action` Key-Value Pairs can also be reported.
+For an `Action` key-value pairs can also be reported.
 The key is always a String and the value may be an Integer (int), a floating point (double) or a String.

 ### Errors & Crashes